ujjainimukherjee/toptenalbums/README.md

 **Your app needs to call the Spotify "search" API endpoint with a query, any valid search term, and display a list of albums, paginated.
 Albums only**

 I have used React https://ant.design/ library to create an input button to let the users enter the query term.
+An example of query term can be - 'Classic Rock' or 'Michael Jackson'.
 After that I am redirecting the user to the page which shows all the albums.
 The albums have been displayed using CSS grid features.
 Redirection is done using nextjs routing

 **The user should be able to browse albums freely in a results view, click on one to view its details (hint hint, album endpoint) and pick one to add it to a list of Top 10 Albums of All Time!**